 National Council for Accreditation of Teacher Education (NCATE) Accredited

-Teachers with New York State initial teaching certification in childhood and/or early childhood education, or provisional teacher certification in elementary education may apply for admission to the master’s program in curriculum and instruction.
-Students who successfully complete this master of science in education program may apply for professional teaching certification (for those with initial certification) or permanent teaching certification (for those with provisional certification) from the New York State Department of Education.
+Teachers with New York State initial teaching certification in childhood and/or early childhood education may apply for admission to the master’s program in curriculum and instruction.
+Students who successfully complete this master of science in education program will receive a college recommendation for Professional NYS Childhood and Professional Early Childhood Certification.

 302 Bacon Hall